Chart Color Schemes

 Population growth drivers in Vineyard are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, the estimated population of the suburb of Vineyard is around 1,599 as of Feb 2026.
-This reflects an increase of 456 people from the population reported in the 2021 Census, which was 1,143 people.
-The change is inferred from the resident population of 1,497 estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 278 validated new addresses since the Census date.
-This level of population equates to a density ratio of 150 persons per square kilometer.
-Vineyard's growth rate of 39.9% since the 2021 census exceeded both the state (7.8%) and Greater Sydney, marking it as a growth leader in the region.
-Interstate migration contributed approximately 48.0% of overall population gains during recent periods, with all drivers including natural growth and overseas migration being positive factors.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Vineyard's population is estimated at around 1,599 as of Feb 2026.
+This reflects an increase of 456 people (39.9%) since the 2021 Census, which reported a population of 1,143 people.
+The change is inferred from the resident population of 1,497 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 278 validated new addresses since the Census date.
+This level of population equates to a density ratio of 150 persons per square kilometer, providing significant space per person and potential room for further development.
+Vineyard's 39.9% growth since the 2021 census exceeded the state (7.8%), along with Greater Sydney, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by interstate migration that contributed approximately 48.0% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Exceptional growth is predicted over this period, placing Vineyard in the top 10 percent of national statistical areas.
-The area is expected to expand by 1,348 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 63.7% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+Anticipating future population dynamics, exceptional growth is predicted over the period with the area expected to expand by 1,780 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 104.9% in total over the 17 years.

 Frequently Asked Questions - Population